Home Blog

 • Voice authentication

-These biometric methods offer fast, frictionless, and secure access, reducing the need for passwords while greatly minimizing the risk of unauthorized access.
+These biometric methods offer fast, frictionless, and secure access, reducing the need for passwords.
 Behind the scenes, apps will also employ robust encryption protocols, device binding, and behavioral biometrics that record how user types or navigates to detect anomalies and flag suspicious activity in real-time.

 Unified Financial Hubs